How does Microsoft make its billions? Microsoft revenue breakdown 2025

 So, there is a good portfolio for Microsoft which in its turn provides a series of exclusive services, or competitive at least.
 Some of them were invented by them, others were acquired in time and transformed into digital masterpieces, Microsoft proved that it doesn’t really matter where your products and services come from if you handle them well.

-Now, for the anxious ones, here is a quick preview, to understand the large picture of Microsoft revenues:
+Now, for the anxious ones, here is a quick preview to understand the large picture of Microsoft revenues:

-At the same time, what seems to be new in 2022 Mircosoft products and services is AI integration.
 As such, Microsoft integrated Artificial Intelligence with its Azure, Viva Sales, GitHub Copilot, and Teams among others.
 Needless to mention the promising investment of $1B in OpenAI from 2019, followed by another round of $10B more in Q1 2023.
-All these put together generated solid growth in 2022.
-And the investment turned out to be profitable, as the latest figures show that OpenAI makes $1.3B yearly from subscriptions and API according to Sam Altman - now the ex-CEO of the company.
+All these put together generated solid growth in 2023 and 2024.
+And the investment turned out to be profitable, as the latest figures show that OpenAI makes $3.4B yearly from subscriptions and API, according to Sam Altman, who returned as CEO in 2024 after the temporary leadership shift in late 2023.

 We remain committed to our partnership with OpenAI and have confidence in our product roadmap, our ability to continue to innovate with everything we announced at Microsoft Ignite, and in continuing to support our customers and partners.
 We look forward to getting to know Emmett…